 What does this mean to us in the modern age?
 This verse is as true today as it was then.
 And we can be comforted by the knowledge that Jesus became the curse for us too.

-Read these Easter Bible Verses that will inspire you every day!
+These Easter Bible Verses will inspire you every day!

 #3 Jesus rose from the grave on the third day.